koda-devteam-ops/frontend-developer-assessment/README.md

-# Full Stack Developer Technical Assessment
+# Frontend Developer Technical Assessment

 Thank you for your interest in joining our team.